Minnesota Learner’s Permit: A First-Time Teen Driver Guide

 Upgrading to a Provisional License

-Completing these steps, practice, and holding the permit for 6 months lets you apply for a provisional license.
+Completing these steps, practicing, and holding the permit for six months lets you apply for a provisional license.
 This also includes no moving and drug-related infractions.
-You’re expected to complete the driver’s education course between this time, too.
+You’re also expected to complete the driver’s education course during this time.

 When ready, see our Minnesota Provisional License Guide.